grisp/grisp_io/README.md

-# GRiSP io
+# GRiSP.io
+This repository is dedicated exclusively to tracking issues for the [GRiSP.io](https://grisp.io) platform.
+Here, you can report bugs, request features, and discuss problems specifically related to GRiSP io.
+Please note that this is not the place for general discussions or questions about GRiSP io; it is solely for issue tracking.

+Before posting a new issue, kindly check if it has already been reported or addressed.
+This helps us avoid duplicates and respond more efficiently to your concerns.

+✨Thank you for contributing to the improvement of GRiSP.io!

-## Use your GRiSP 2 board with GRiSP.io
+## How to use your GRiSP2 board with GRiSP.io
 ### Link a device
 #### Automatic linking (ethernet only)
-1. **Download** the prebuilt Application linked to your account on (grisp.io)[https://app.grisp.io/grisp-manager]
+1. **Download** the prebuilt Application linked to your account on [GRiSP.io](https://app.grisp.io/grisp-manager)
 2. **Prepare Your SD Card:** Extract the zip file onto a `Fat32` (on Mac is called Format `MS-DOS FAT`) formatted SD card and insert it into your `GRiSP2` board.
 3. **Initiate Automatic Registration:** Connect your board to the internet via an ethernet cable.
-It will automatically link to your account, which you can verify under the Devices section on (grisp.io)[https://app.grisp.io/grisp-manager].
+It will automatically link to your account, which you can verify under the Devices section on [grisp.io](https://app.grisp.io/grisp-manager).

 #### Manual linking (Ethernet and Wi-Fi)
 **Prerequirement**: You need to setup a development Environment following this [guide](https://github.com/grisp/grisp/wiki/Setting-Up-a-Development-Environment)